DevMaidanaLGM/DevMaidanaLGM/README.md

 ## Development Experience

-**University** (Relevant softwares that I made while I was enrolled at the university)

-Since I was enrolled at the university I developed several softwares, These are the ones that I consider most important, all of them with a login, user management, roles control, and a CRUD with a database connection.
+I've been coding since went to university, I made full CRUD systems learning and using different paradigms, frameworks, technologies, languages, and techniques in there.
+Besides, I took some online courses, a bootcamp and I was coding as a freelancer to improve this knowledge and adquire some more experience.
+Last think I learned is React Native using Expo (Mobile development is not my strong area, but it was the need of a client).

+I want to specialise myself on C# .NET, so I search for jobs in that area.
+I'm looking for a team I can learn from and grow up profesionally.

+You can find my projects at my portfolio.

+These are some of the projects I can't upload in there for different reasons.

-- **Website of a car dealership:** car management, users, roles, login, reports.
+- **Website of a car dealership:** car management, users, roles, beans, login, reports.

 Technologies: Java – JSF – Hibernate – PostgresSQL – iReport – Bootstrap – Spring – Eclipse –
 Apache